The Feeling Good Therapist - Advanced CBT for Depression and Anxiety with Dr. David Burns - An Intensive Workshop for Therapists

 Amber: Yeah, I really have like three major takeaways.

-The first thing was really learning about team CBT and how it's different from traditional CBT and its effectiveness.
+The first thing was really learning about Team Therapy and how it's different from traditional CBT and its effectiveness.
 Because that was demonstrated real time, one with my personal experience of practicing the tools that David was teaching us.
 But also, you know, being able to see this as he demonstrated it live.

 It was a very supportive environment.
 The teen community seemed to be excited to be there.